The Rundown

 Keep in mind that chicken and lamb can be common food allergens, so you may have to do some experimenting to see which protein your dog reacts well to.

-We’ve made sure that the dog foods we’ve chosen here avoid beef (or at least have other flavor options), and contain 25% or more quality animal protein.
+Make sure that the foods you choose avoid beef (or at least have other flavor options), and contain 25% or more quality animal protein.

 Working dogs like Spaniels, Huskies, and Schnauzers are usually highly energetic!
 When it comes to nutrients, fat is what provides the energy to see your dog through the day.
 Schnauzers, though, are very prone to pancreatitis, and the way to counter this is to feed them a low fat diet.

-With that in mind, we’ve chosen a mixture of moderate and lower fat dog foods.
-A dog food with the fat level in the lower teens counts as lower in fat, while those mid to high teens are moderate.
+Choose a mixture of moderate and lower fat dog foods.
+A food with the fat level in the lower teens counts as lower in fat, while those mid to high teens are moderate.

-It’s also important that the fat comes from quality sources.
-As with the protein above, we’ve tried to avoid fat that comes from beef.
+It’s also important that the fat comes from premium quality sources.

 Kelp is a super addition for dogs who tend to suffer from hypothyroidism.
-It stimulates the thyroid to release the necessary hormones, so it’s very helpful to have in dog food.
+It stimulates the thyroid to release the necessary hormones, so it’s very helpful to have in dog’s food.

 It’s not the end of the world if a dog food doesn’t contain it, but the presence of kelp can be surprisingly helpful in maintaining the health of dogs who could be susceptible to thyroid problems.

 Glucosamine and chondroitin are also extremely useful for keeping joints strong and solid.
-If your dog food doesn’t contain it that’s okay – it’s easy to buy separately.
+If your miniature schnauzer’s food doesn’t contain it that’s okay – it’s easy to buy separately.

 Schnauzers are also prone to eye problems, and DHA can be great for eye health.
 Puppies, especially, should be fed a puppy food that contains DHA, as it contributes to the healthy development of eyes (and the brain!).